LeouOn/tdrbio_wp/DESIGN.md

 - Implement a dark mode option
 - Add interactive elements for a richer user experience
-- Integrate more multimedia content like videos and audio teachings
+- Integrate multimedia content such as videos, audio teachings, and animations
+- Explore Progressive Web App (PWA) capabilities for offline access and enhanced performance
+- Incorporate personalized content recommendations and social media integrations

 This design plan will guide the development of a cohesive and spiritually resonant website that honors Tulku Dakpa Rinpoche's teachings while providing an excellent user experience.